donejs/donejs/docs/features.md

   - "export DISPLAY=:99.0"
   - "sh -e /etc/init.d/xvfb start"
 ```

-The biggest hurdle to getting projects using CI and CD is proper tests and automation.
-DoneJS provides the plumbing for automation, as well as working [unit tests](#section_ComprehensiveTesting) via generators, making it easy to get started right at the beginning of any project.

 <a class="btn" href="/place-my-order.html#section=section_Automatedtestsandcontinuousintegration"><span>View the CI Guide</span></a>
 <a class="btn" href="/place-my-order.html#section=section_ContinuousDeployment"><span>View the CD Guide</span></a>